how to can homemade grape juice

 canning lids and bands

-water bath canner filled with water to process jars
+water bath canner filled with hot water to process jars

-Fill the water bath canner and turn it on to begin heating the water.
+Fill the water bath canner and turn on the stove to begin heating the water.

-Fill another pot with water and bring to a boil to fill the jars with.
+Fill a teapot with water and bring to a boil to fill the jars with.

-While the water is bowling, fill each of you quart jars with 1/2 cup sugar and 1 heaping cup of washed clean grapes.
+While the water is boiling, fill each of you quart jars with 1/4 to 1/2 cup sugar (your preference…or none) and 1 heaping cup of washed clean grapes.

-With your ladle, and one the pot of water is hot, you can pour the water into the jars giving 1 inch head space.
+Once the teapot of water is hot, you can pour the water into the jars giving 1 inch head space.

-Place a seal and lid on each jar and tighten.
+Place a seal and lid on each jar and hand tighten.

 drinking the juice tips